The Gift

 "Every year I ask myself that same question.
 I've known people who gave a lot.
 I don't think I can possibly stand up to them."

 "Humility," Tess said with a smile, seemingly fond of her boyfriend's humble nature.
-She stood up beside her him, reached out and held his hand, linking her fingers with his.
+She stood up beside him, reached out and held his hand, linking her fingers with his.

 "I think I hear wedding bells," Ronnie said.